 A reservation at Zuni is doable, provided you’re planning far enough in advance - a few weeks out and you’re golden.
 Zuni is one of our all-time favorites, because it’s extremely classy, and the relatively short menu is executed to perfection.
 The chicken takes an hour but is absolutely worth it, and for someone who is planning out their Q1 goals already, it’s totally fine to take some time to get it right.
 Advise your boss to get the fritto appetizer, and then plan for Christmas bonus.

 Perfect For: The Boss Who Isn’t Afraid To Try Things, Including Steamrolling Corporate Card Policies

 Maybe your boss needs a foie gras dumpling every now and then or he gets cranky.
 Benu is an incredible meal that takes up a good part of the evening and certainly costs a lot, but is pretty mind-blowing.
 The tasting menu is extensive and creative, provided you have a finance department that takes its job pretty lightly.

-Perfect For: The Boss Who Wishes He Still Lived In New York
+Perfect For: The Boss Who Wishes She Still Lived In New York

 You’ve heard many times how much your boss misses New York.
-So next time he starts talking about how the West Village is magical, and actually the aroma of summer trash has a certain charm to it, be proactive and make him a reservation at Park Tavern.
-The North Beach spot has very good food (especially the burger) and enough of a New York feel that he’ll feel like he’s home.
+So the next time she starts talking about how the West Village is magical, and how the aroma of summer trash has a certain charm to it, be proactive and make her a reservation at Park Tavern.
+The North Beach spot has very good food (especially the burger) and enough of a New York feel that she’ll feel like he’s home.